HotSauce96/Hotsauce96/README.md

 ### ⚡ Fun fact:
 **Just a little fun fact about me is that my nickname (Hotsauce) was from a videogame which allowed me to meet Helsinki 🇫🇮 and know really cool places there.**

-*"Mathematics is the science of the order and relation of all phenomena capable of being quantified and studied logically.
+*"Mathematics is the science of the order and relation of all phenomena capable of being quantified and studied logically."
--Rene Descartes." *
+-Rene Descartes.*